Max Ojomoh: International career

 In 2019, Ojomoh scored a try on his debut for the England under-18 team against France at Cheshunt RFC.
 The following year saw him gain four caps for the England under-20 team during the 2020 Six Nations Under 20s Championship.

 In June 2021, Ojomoh received his first call-up to the senior England squad by coach Eddie Jones for a training camp.
 In February 2024, he scored a try for England A against Portugal.

 Ojomoh was included in the squad for the 2025 England rugby union tour of Argentina and the United States.
-On 19 July 2025, he made his Test debut starting their last fixture of the trip as they defeated USA.
+On 19 July 2025, he made his test debut starting their last fixture of the trip as they defeated USA.
+Following an injury to Fraser Dingwall, he was named in the starting lineup for the final round of the 2025 Autumn Nations Series against Argentina.
+He went on to win man of the match, scoring a try and two assists including a cross-field kick during a 27–23 victory.